 It's also easy to match solids and blenders with their lines of fabrics if you are color challenged like me.
 On their website they list which fabrics coordinate with which lines of fabrics.
 It's also common on online shops to find coordinating solid bundles that match lines of their fabrics.
 Again, so convenient when life is already hard enough.

 The Pollinate fabric line caught my attention because of it's bold colors and designs.
 Jessica Swift designed this line for Art Gallery Fabrics.
 In fact, I just love all her fabric lines.
 They are a combination of bright flowers, usually an animal, some modern designs and a couple geometric prints.
 Her fabrics remind me of a rainbow and saturated in color.

 This Red Fort of Agra quilt is the small throw size from the pattern, which measures 48 x 60.
 It is the perfect size if you want a project that's not too intensive or if you are just learning to quilt.
-It's also a great size quilt to give as a gift.
+It is also a great size quilt to give as a gift.
 The pattern does have 5 sizes available, baby - queen.

 I basted and quilted this quilt myself.
 At first I just did diagonal lines two inches apart.
 Then, I went the other direction diagonally.
 Last, just for kicks, I decided to add a horizontal line which crosses the other two.
 It's my first time doing this detailed of a design.
 By that I mean crossing a line three times.
 After two times then it starts getting a bit harder making sure to hit the exact spot each time.
 I think it turned out well and was a good skill to grow in.

 If you have a chance to grab this line do it!
 It is sure to be a hit no matter the pattern.
 Also, if you don't have your copy of Red Fort of Agra grab it here.